Run fast code in Python

 conda install numba.

-- Ctypes is a build-in library that allows one to call function in a dynamic library.
+Ctypes is a built-in library that allows one to call function in a dynamic library.
 This can be a very effective means to communicate with existing code.
 No compilation required.